 People at IHS in alphabetical order:

-Dagmar Rychnovská is a Marie Sklodowska-Curie fellow at the Institute for Advanced Studies (IHS) with a project SECCON exploring security controversies in emerging research and innovation.
+Dagmar Rychnovská is a researcher and an ex-Marie Sklodowska-Curie fellow at the Institute for Advanced Studies (IHS).
+Her project SECCON explored security controversies in emerging research and innovation.
 The main interest of her work is to understand how our societies balance the demands for scientific progress with security interests and with what implications for the practice of science and the politics of security.

 Dagmar is a political scientist specializing in critical approaches to International Relations and Security Studies.
 She holds a Ph.D. in International Relations (Charles University in Prague), an M.A. in Comparative and International Studies (ETH Zurich and the University of Zurich) and an LLM in Law and Politics of International Security (VU University Amsterdam).
 Prior to joining the IHS Vienna, she worked as a lecturer and researcher at the Charles University and Metropolitan University Prague.

 Rychnovská, Dagmar, Maya Pasgaard and Trine Villumsen Berling (2017), ‘Science and security expertise: authority, subjectivity, knowledge’, Geoforum, 84: 327-331.

 Rychnovská, Dagmar (2017), ‘Bio(in)security, scientific expertise, and the politics of post-disarmament in the biological weapons regime’, Geoforum, 84: 378-388.

 Rychnovská, Dagmar (2016) ‘Governing dual-use knowledge: from the politics of responsible science to the ethicalization of security’, Security Dialogue, 47 (4): 310-328.